 The District maintains fund accounting in order to aid financial management and to demonstrate legal compliance.
 Fund financial statements are designed to present financial information of the District at a more detailed level.
-Separate financial statements are provided for governmental funds and fiduciary funds.
+Separate financial statements are provided for governmental funds.
 The focus of governmental fund financial statements is on major funds.
 Each major fund is presented in a single column.
-The fiduciary funds are reported by fiduciary fund type.